libor-m/ngs-course/09-var-quality.rst

 - check each line for ``INDEL`` (``awk '{if($0 ~ /INDEL/) print "INDEL"; else print "SNP"}'``)
 - merge the data (columns) before loading to R (``paste``)
 - add column names while loading the data with ``read_tsv(..., col_names=c(...))``
+- If you're done early, try to submit your solution to a new repo in GitHub!

 .. pull-quote:: Good luck!
 (We will help you;)